A Pair of Briefs: Plot

 Tony Stevens, as a junior barrister, bemoans the fact that he receives nothing but routine briefs concerning sewers, with small fees.
 So when a high-paying brief concerning a writ for "restitution of conjugal rights" is given to newly arrived Frances Pilbright (who just happens to be the niece of a senior barrister in the chambers Sir John Pilbright, and god-daughter of the instructing solicitor), Stevens is outraged, and, by devious means, obtains the brief for the opposite side in the case.

 Stevens' case, sitting alongside Sir John, relates to a house of ill-repute run by a Gale Tornado who employs various exotic dancers.
 Stevens distracts various parties as he is trying to disguise marmalade on his collar.

 Meanwhile, Pilbright works fiercely for her client, a woman whose marriage was disrupted by World War II, with the registration office and its record of the marriage destroyed in the blitz on the day she wed.
 The woman further claims that another bombing raid caused her to lose her memory and she moved to another part of the country, and has only recently recovered her memory and the knowledge that she was married.

-Stevens gets his room-mate Hubert to pass him the opposing brief and therefore advocates for the other side, Sid Pudney (Ron Moody), the man whom she claims is her husband but who denies that they were ever married.
+Stevens gets his room-mate Hubert to pass him the opposing brief and therefore advocates for the other side, Sid Pudney, the man whom she claims is her husband but who denies that they were ever married.
 The two barristers squabble in their offices and in court.

 Pilbright, about to lose the case, makes a furious declaration in which she declares "the Law is an Ass!".
 Stevens, seeing how upset she is, joins her in this, but in their zeal, they offend the presiding judge, Mr Justice Haddon, who tells them that he intends to have them severely disciplined.

 Outside the court, Stevens overhears an exchange between the two parties and sees Sid burn their wedding certificate.
 The couple split, and both seem abnormally happy.
 Stevens follows the woman to a posh hotel and confronts her.
 It is revealed that the couple really were married, but in the intervening years the woman had bigamously married another man who has become very wealthy, and she brought the case with the intention that it should fail and "prove" that she had not married previously, so as to prevent her being charged with bigamy and to remove any possibility that her previous husband could make a claim against her newfound wealth.

 The two barristers are both annoyed to know that both their clients deceived them, but they realise that they are in love.